zavierand/neural-network-scratch/README.md

 A neural network works very simply - the data is forward fed where activation functions process the data from the input layer all the way through to the output layer.
 This is also known as **forward propagation**.
 On error calculation, we propagate backwards and essentially just see how far off our computations were.
 This is more commonly known as **back propagation**.

 ## Activation Functions in Forward Propagation
-An activation fucntion is From the input layer to the first hidden layer, we process our data with the following activation function, ReLu - an acronym for "Rectified Linear Unit".
+An activation fucntion is a function used in forward propagation to help process data from the input layer all the way to $n - 1$ layers - where $n$ is the number of layers in the network including both the input and output layer.
+There are many activation functions we can use to process our data, but for this network, we will use the following activation function, ReLu - an acronym for "Rectified Linear Unit".
 If given an input matrix, $A$, ReLu can be expressed as the following function:

 $$ \text{relu}(x) = \text{max}(0, x) $$